Deion Sanders: New York Yankees (1989–1990)

-He received a promotion to the major leagues, and spent the summer with the Columbus Clippers of the Class AAA International League.
+Sanders received a promotion to the major leagues, and spent the summer with the Columbus Clippers of the Triple–A International League.
 Sanders made his MLB debut on May 31, 1989.

-During the 1989 season, he hit a major league home run and scored a touchdown in the NFL in the same week, becoming the only player ever to do so.
-Sanders is also the only man to play in both a Super Bowl and a World Series.
+During the 1989 season, Sanders hit a home run and scored a touchdown in the NFL in the same week, becoming the only player ever to do so.
+Sanders is also the only person to play in both a Super Bowl and a World Series.
 Sanders and Bo Jackson were the preeminent multi-sport athletes of their time, but prior to the 1990 season, they had never squared off against each other in a professional game.
 That changed in 1990, when Jackson and Sanders met five times on the diamond—the most memorable of which came on July 17, in what was billed as "The Bo and Prime Time Show".
 After Bo Jackson's three-homer night, Sanders said, "He's (Bo's) one of the best athletes who ever put on a uniform."
+Sanders himself hit a dramatic inside-the-park home run in the same game that was unsuccessfully fielded by Jackson.

 Sanders made the Yankees' Opening Day roster for the 1990 season.
 On May 22, 1990, Sanders became involved in a dispute with Chicago White Sox catcher Carlton Fisk.
 Sanders started by stepping up to the plate with one out and a runner on third, drawing a dollar sign in the dirt before the pitch and then failed to run to first base after hitting a routine pop fly to shortstop, trotting back to the dugout instead.
 The Yankee fans booed, and Fisk told Sanders to run the ball out and called Sanders a "piece of shit".
 Later in the game, Sanders told Fisk that "the days of slavery are over".
-Fisk was furious.
-"He comes up and wants to make it a racial issue, there's no racial issue involved.
+Fisk was furious, later saying: "He comes up and wants to make it a racial issue, there's no racial issue involved.
 There is a right way and a wrong way to play this game."

 By mid-July, Sanders expressed that he was unsure if he would remain with the Yankees or report to training camp for the upcoming NFL season.
 He requested a $1 million salary for the 1991 season, and the Yankees ended negotiations on a contract extension with Sanders.
 He left the team, finishing the 1990 season with a .158 batting average and three home runs in 57 games.
 In September 1990, the Yankees placed Sanders on waivers with the intention of giving him his release, as Yankees' general manager Gene Michael said that Sanders' football career was stunting his baseball development.